 Now, let’s dive into the top beaches in Miami!

-Psst: Don’t forget to scroll to the bottom of this post for a FREE downloadable Google Map featuring the best Miami Beaches!
+Psst: Don’t forget to scroll to the bottom of this post for a FREE downloadable Google map featuring the best Beaches in Miami!

-Best Miami Beaches to Visit: Which Ones are Actually Worth It?
+Beaches in Miami to Visit: Which Ones are Actually Worth It?

 Below is a list of the best beaches in Miami to visit, their available amenities, their unique vibe, and what makes them special.